-The scriptures testify, abundantly so, of the propensity of men to sin.
+The scriptures testify, abundantly so, of the proclivity of humankind to sin.
 This is even true for those who have been given significant Spiritual experiences.
 One would suppose that those who have been so blessed would never sin again, but the scriptures and church history provide a different prospective.
 Prophets and church leaders are subject to sin and error just like the rest of us.

 For example, Nephi, the son of Lehi appears to be a near perfect man.
 He does everything his prophet father asks of him, even with the intolerable burden of two older brothers working against his every effort.
 Nephi’s propensity for goodness is matched by his older brother’s propensity for wickedness.
 However, the impression of Nephi perfection is diminished when he reveals the turmoil going on in his heart when he says, “notwithstanding the great goodness of the Lord, in showing me his great and marvelous works, my heart exclaimeth: O wretched man that I am!
 Yea, my heart sorroweth because of my flesh; my soul grieveth because of mine iniquities.
 I am encompassed about, because of the temptations and the sins which do so easily beset me.
 2 Nephi 4:17-18